OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] All actions in the proposal must be related to the listing of the token.
 - [ ] Do not deploy contracts without first submitting the proposal to the forum.
 - [ ] Use markdown in the description of the proposal in the transaction, add links and start with # Add market: NAME.

+## Community Check

+- [ ] Veracity or the info provided.
+- [ ] Correct configuration of the contracts (cToken, oracle, etc.).
+- [ ] Run eth-saddle or any tool to check if the implemented contract matches the base implementation with the expected parameters.
+- [ ] Execute available test suite and simulations.
+- [ ] Check documentation quality.

+## Future improvements

+- [ ] An implementation that integrates with the forum and enforce applicants to fill in required fields to avoid bypass of important information.
 - [ ] In the future, we hope that many of these checklist items can be auto-completed to reduce the friction of submitting a proposal to the forum.
-- [ ] This checklist can be modified with new items as the community deems necessary.
+- [ ] This checklist will be modified with new items as the community deems necessary.
 It can be through the same or similar mechanisms as GitHub's Pull Request.